approov/quickstart-python-flask-token-check/docs/approov-shapes-demo-server.md

 > to expose the server outside of the container network, once by default it runs
 > on `127.0.0.1`, that is only accessible from inside the container network.
 >
-> So in your computer you are free to just use `flask run -h 0.0.0.0` instead of
+> So in your computer you are free to just use `flask run` instead of
 > `flask run -h 0.0.0.0`.

 ### Endpoint Not Protected by Approov